 When we went to Schlitterbahn over the summer, I saw a ton of these waterproof smartphone pouches.
 You can bring them to the pool, beach, and waterpark.
-You can even take pictures and video underwater!
+In addition, you can even take pictures and video underwater!

-What does MacWorld Recommend for How to dry a wet iPhone or iPad and Fix iPhone water damage?
+What does MacWorld Recommend for iPhone or iPad and Fix iPhone water damage?

 1. First, get the phone out of the water.
 Duh!
 Remove the case, SIM card, battery, and wipe it down.

-3. To complete remove all moisture from the inside of the phone you’ll need a dessicant, or drying agent.
+3. To completely remove all moisture from the inside of the phone you’ll need a desiccant or drying agent.
 The most popular is uncooked rice.
 You can read more about the method to rescue a soaked iPhone with the rice trick.
 But, the best, is to use silica packets, as mentioned previously.

 4. As a last resort, if you are really feeling adventurous, not recommended is the Dismantling your iPhone or iPad route.

-How to Save a Wet iPhone without Rice
+How to Save a Wet Smartphone without Rice

 Hopefully, those will give you some options on what to do when you drop your phone in water.
 If you have any other suggestions on ways to dry a wet iPhone and rescue smartphones from water damage, please leave a comment.